raul23/vocab-augmentor/README.md

 - **Audio Pronunciation**: Adds pronunciation sounds for new words using MeloTTS for supported languages, including English, French, Spanish, Chinese, Korean, and Japanese.
 - **CSV Export**: Updates and exports the vocabulary list to a CSV file for easy access and further study, including clickable links to audio files.

-## Experimental Features

-### Save Comments Button

-An experimental feature has been added to the HTML output, allowing users to save comments directly in the browser.
-This feature includes:

-- **Save Comments Button**: A button on the HTML page that allows users to add comments in the 'Comments' column.
-- **Local Storage**: Comments are saved using the browser's local storage, enabling persistence across sessions.
-- **Editable Fields**: Users can write and save comments on any entry, enhancing interactivity and personal note-taking.

-This feature is still in the experimental stage.

 ## How It Works

 1. **Input**: Provide a list of known vocabulary words from language A with translations in language B.